Current as of December 2022 | Download print version (in PDF)

 These forms are governed by the Law on Associations and the Law on Foundations, respectively.

-In addition, the Law on Public Benefit Activity and Volunteerism (PBA Law), enacted in 2003 and amended in 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2020 and 2021 permits Polish NPOs to seek designation as Public Benefit Organizations (PBOs).
+In addition, the Law on Public Benefit Activity and Volunteerism (PBA Law), enacted in 2003 and subsequently amended permits Polish NPOs to seek designation as Public Benefit Organizations (PBOs).
 With certain exceptions, associations and foundations are eligible to apply for PBO status.
 Joint-stock companies, limited liability companies, sports clubs that have the legal form of companies, church-based corporate entities, social cooperatives, and associations of local government units are also eligible for PBO status once they satisfy the requirements specified in the Law on Public Benefit Activity and Volunteerism.
 However, these types of organizations cannot qualify as "non-governmental organizations" according to the legal definition provided in the law (PBA Law Article 3(2)).

 Several NPO forms are beyond the scope of this Note because of their limited interaction with U.S. grantmakers, including: social cooperatives, associations of local government units, church-based corporate entities, and organizations such as the Polish Red Cross or the Polish Welfare Committee.

 Public Benefit Organizations are exempt from paying corporate tax on income devoted to their statutory goals (Law on Corporate Income Tax (CIT Law) 17.1c).
-As of October 2021, 8,732 organizations have PBO status.
-A comprehensive PBO database is available in Polish on the official website of the National Institute of Freedom ().
+As of December 2022, 9,104 organizations have PBO status.
+A comprehensive PBO database is available in Polish on the official website of the National Institute of Freedom.
 Associations and foundations that do not apply or qualify for PBO status are exempt from paying corporate tax if their statutory objectives fall within particular categories, including science, education, culture, sports, environmental protection, support for technical infrastructure in rural areas, health care, social care, and charity (CIT Law 17.1.4).
 These NPOs, however, must pay tax on unrelated business income under certain circumstances.
 NPOs falling outside those categories, such as associations and foundations that neither qualify as PBOs nor pursue the statutory objectives listed above, generally must pay corporate tax on their income, including grants.